jrparks/shopwp-ext/README.md

 You can install the plugin and enable both settings within the plugin.
 There is a button to manually run the product image sync so you don't need to wait for a day for the CRON to run.

-Once that is completed you can simply modify your theme to utalize your new product featured images.
+Once that is completed you can simply modify your theme to utilize your new product featured images.

 An example would be to alter your theme to incorporate your Shopify product images as shown below: